aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/windows-defender-ps.md

    Set-Item -force WSMan:\localhost\Client\Auth\Digest $true Set-Item -force WSMan:\localhost\Service\Auth\Basic $true
    ```
-5. To test the PowerShell remoting capability, use
+4. To test the PowerShell remoting capability, use
    ```
    Enter-PSSession -ComputerName the_other_Windows_IP_Address -Authentication Basic -Credential (Get-Credential)
    ```
-6. To allow PowerShell scripts to change the state of the Real-time protection in Windows, Tamper Protection must be turned off first
+5. To allow PowerShell scripts to change the state of the Real-time protection in Windows, Tamper Protection must be turned off first
    ![image](https://github.com/user-attachments/assets/c3797063-14f5-4a93-8830-8218c61e4f48)
-7. Enable Windows Defender on the local Windows 11 machine and run the script
+6. Enable Windows Defender on the local Windows 11 machine and run the script
    ![image](https://github.com/user-attachments/assets/52d5d513-3d92-4dc4-b815-365611acd3a0)

-9. Disable Windows Defender on the local Windows 11 machine and run the script again
+7. Disable Windows Defender on the local Windows 11 machine and run the script again
    ![image](https://github.com/user-attachments/assets/5e33a5ba-0515-4517-ab01-fc753ebe0078)

-11. Enable Windows Defender on the first remote Windows 10 VM and disable Windows Defender on the second remote Windows 10 VM
+8. Enable Windows Defender on the first remote Windows 10 VM and disable Windows Defender on the second remote Windows 10 VM
-12. Run the script to target both Windows 10 VMs
+9. Run the script to target